hackoregon/getting-started/datascience/linux-laptop-setup/virtual-machine-creation/README.md

 1. Open the VirtualBox GUI, go into the "Storage" settings and connect the ISO file for an Ubuntu 16.04.1 LTS desktop.
 I use Linux Mint 18, but any desktop will work as long as it's based on Ubuntu 16.04.1 LTS.
 2. Start the virtual machine.
 It will come up in the live system's desktop, not in the server you just installed.
 3. Open a terminal.
-Type `sudo apt install zerofree`.
+Enter `sudo apt install zerofree`.
-4. Type `sudo zerofree -v /dev/sda1`.
+4. Enter `sudo zerofree -v /dev/sda1`.
 This will fill all the unused blocks in the virtual disk with zeroes, resulting in a smaller image when compacted.
 It will take some time.
 5. Shut the virtual machine down with `sudo shutdown -h now` and remove the virtual CD from the drive in the 'Storage' settings.
-6. In the host command line, type `VBoxManage list hdds`.
+6. In the host command line, enter `VBoxManage list hdds`.
 You will see a hard disk with a random-looking "UUID" string.
 Copy this string into the clipboard.
-7. Type `VBoxManage modifyhd --compact <paste the UUID here>`.
+7. Enter `VBoxManage modifyhd --compact <paste the UUID here>`.
 This will also take some time.

 ## Packaging the virtual machine as a Vagrant box
 Reference: <https://www.vagrantup.com/docs/virtualbox/boxes.html>

-1. Open a host terminal and type `vagrant package --base "Hack Oregon Base v2" --output hackoregon-base-v2.box`.
+1. Open a host terminal and enter `vagrant package --base "Hack Oregon Base v2" --output hackoregon-base-v2.box`.
 This will take some time.
 2. Copy the `hackoregon-base-v2.box` file to an empty directory.
-3. Go to the directory and type `vagrant box add --name hackoregon-base-v2 hackoregon-base-v2.box`.
+3. Go to the directory and enter `vagrant box add --name hackoregon-base-v2 hackoregon-base-v2.box`.
-4. Type `vagrant init hackoregon-base-v2`.
+4. Enter `vagrant init hackoregon-base-v2`.
 This will create a Vagrantfile.
 5. Edit the Vagrantfile and add the port forwarding: guest port 8888 to host localhost port 7777.
-6. Type `vagrant up --provision`.
+6. Enter `vagrant up --provision`.

 ## Exporting the virtual machine
 The final step is to export the virtual machine as an Open Virtualization Format (OVF) archive so you can share it with other people.